 - Click the apply button to submit your application.

 Naturalist Corps and MinnAqua internships are three and one-half month, full-time summer positions that are available from early to mid-May through Labor Day (flexible, varies according to school year and state park).
 Selected applicants will be REQUIRED to attend a mandatory three-day training held in May at Lake Carlos State Park.
 The work hours vary, but will include afternoons, evenings, days, weekends and holidays.

 Pay is $19 per hour.
 No benefits, but uniforms are provided.

 - Present and/or lead programs and activities to a variety of audiences ranging from children to adults.
 About 85% of the job involves public speaking to large through small groups of visitors.
 These programs may include nature walks, campfire talks, demonstrations, PowerPoint presentations and outdoors skill-building activities that relate to the park's natural, cultural and recreational resources.

 - Staff the park's visitor center and answer questions received from the public.

 - Assist park staff in conducting resource management activities such as invasive species control, plant and animal inventories and research, and seed harvesting.

-- Special projects and training as assigned.
+- Complete special projects and training as assigned.

-- Must have a valid Class D driver's license
+- Must have a valid Class D driver's license.

-- Be physically able to traverse rugged and varied terrain
+- Be physically able to traverse rugged and varied terrain.

-- Enjoy working with park visitors in an outdoor setting
+- Enjoy working with park visitors in an outdoor setting.